Lex Luthor (Smallville): Smallville

 In 2012, the Smallville series was continued through the comic book medium, with Smallville: Season 11.
 Written by Bryan Q. Miller, who also wrote for the television series, the first issue details Lex changing the LuthorCorp name to LexCorp, due to his memory loss in the series finale.
 Tess Mercer's death is ruled a suicide, and Lex sells the ownership rights to the Daily Planet.
 He also questions why he would befriend the "unsophisticated" farmer-turned-reporter Clark Kent, after reading some newspaper clippings, but occasionally he admits that he senses something about Clark that he cannot understand.
 He immediately harbors distrust with "Superman", after the latter reveals himself to the world.
 Lex does not know why he despises and obsesses with Superman other than trusting his feelings, suspecting it has something to do with his past.
 Thus, this reveals that there are remnants of memories left for Lex to continue his hatred towards the superhero but have no knowledge of Superman's secret identity, yet he remains a threat to Clark owing to the possibility of Lex remembering at any moment due to his subconscious is trying to warn him.
 Lex later discovers that he once knew who Superman is and determined to remember, realizing that Tess poisoned him was to protect The Blur.
 This leads to a proposal with General Sam Lane to create a joint venture between LexCorp and the Pentagon for the company's project, "Guardian Defense Platforms", which involves monitoring the world's metahuman and extraterrestrial communities.
 In the second issue, Lex takes steps to regain his lost memories, having his assistant Otis Berg research the neurotoxin Tess used on him, eventually he discovers that the toxin has caused Lex's brain to operate at a higher percentage than normal, increasing his overall intelligence.
 In addition, Otis discovers that the toxin not only erased Lex's memories and enhanced his intelligence, but also caused him to mentally bond with Tess's consciousness when she poisoned him.
 Clark and Oliver eventually discover what happened to Tess, and extracts her consciousness from Lex and uploaded it into the Watchtower's computer until they can clone her a new body, eventually a robotic one built by Emil Hamilton that mirrors her original's but it also gives her abilities include creating cyclone-force wind.
 It is also revealed that Lex was friends with Bruce Wayne, the secret identity of Batman, since childhood, but lost touch after the murder of Bruce's parents.
 Years later, Bruce is secretly aware that Lex is now corrupt.
-After helps defeating the Monitors, Lex considers running for the Oval Office; Lex knows that this was his goal to be the President of the United States before his amnesia.
+After he helps in defeating the Monitors, Lex considers running for the Oval Office; Lex knows that this was his goal to be the President of the United States before his amnesia.